designmynight/designmynight-developers/site/content/api/booking-api/index.md

 ## Updating an existing booking

-An existing booking can be updated by making a `POST` request to the bookings API, providing you have the ID of the booking you wish to update.
+An existing booking can be updated by making a `POST` request to the bookings API using the `/bookings/BOOKING_ID` endpoint, providing you have the ID of the booking you wish to update.
 The following example will update the status of a booking to `in_progress`.

 ```bash
 $ curl -X POST https://api.designmynight.com/v4/bookings/5b7e8070addee7612f456972